vippsas/vipps-invoice-api/vipps-invoice-api.md

 This is the API documentation for [**Vipps eFaktura**](https://www.vipps.no/produkter-og-tjenester/bedrift/send-regninger/send-regninger/).

 _Please note that Vipps eFaktura supersedes the older Vipps Faktura, both as a product and API.
-Vipps Faktura will be shut down on March 31 2019._
+Vipps Faktura was shut down on March 31 2019._

 Please use GitHub's built-in functionality for [issues](https://github.com/vippsas/vipps-invoice-api/issues),